amices/ggmice/CONTRIBUTING.md

 Please adhere to the [tidyverse style guide](https://style.tidyverse.org/).

 We're very happy that you'd like to contribute.
-To get the appropriate acknowledgement for your contribution, please follow the [AllContributors](https://allcontributors.org/docs/en/bot/usage) guidelines.
+To get the appropriate acknowledgement for your contribution, please add your name and [ORCID](https://orcid.org/) to the DESCRIPTION file at the root of the package.

 <!-- omit in toc -->